FlukeFan/MvcTesting/docs/walkthrough.md

 You only need .Net Core and a text editor.

 Create a directory for your new application in `c:\temp\myapp`.
-This walkthrough uses .Net SDK 2.1.2, which generates different code to the latest version, so start by creating a global.json file with the following contents:
+This walkthrough uses .Net SDK 2.1.2, which generates different code to the latest version.
+So start by creating a `c:\temp\myApp\global.json` file with the following contents:

 ```json
 {